Our mission is to offer a dignified alternative to dying alone on the street for those with terminal illness.

 Heather brings her business and legal experience, attention to detail, and passion regarding alleviating loneliness to the Refuge.

-He has more than 20 years experience working with folks on the margins of society, in church, nonprofit, and board roles.
+He has more than 20 years experience working with youth, adults and families experiencing poverty, housing instability and homelessness; in church, nonprofit, and board roles.

 Bobbie Kite (she/her) is Associate Dean of Academic Operations and Affairs at University College, University of Denver.